Conwell–Egan Catholic High School

-Conwell-Egan Catholic High School is a coeducational, Catholic high school in Fairless Hills, Pennsylvania.
+Conwell–Egan Catholic High School is a coeducational, Catholic high school in Fairless Hills, Pennsylvania.
 It is located in the Roman Catholic Archdiocese of Philadelphia.

 History

-The modern Conwell-Egan was formed in 1993 when the all-girls Bishop Conwell High School was closed and merged into the existing facilities of Bishop Egan High School for Boys in Fairless Hills.
+The modern Conwell–Egan was formed in 1993 when the all-girls Bishop Conwell High School was closed and merged into the existing facilities of the all-boys Bishop Egan High School in Fairless Hills.

 Athletics

 The boys' basketball team won the PIAA Class AA State Championship on March 21, 2015.